erasmus-without-paper/ewp-specs-api-omobility-las/endpoints/index.md

- * As we previously explained [here][index-pulling], clients MAY use the `index` and `get` endpoints as a pull-based method of synchronization, alternative (or rather complementary) to CNRs.
+ * As we previously explained [here][index-pulling], clients MAY use the `index` and `get` endpoints as a pull-based method of synchronization, complementary to CNRs.
 It is RECOMMENDED for the servers to support this parameter, to avoid unnecessary network traffic.